 What Is Rain Rot?

-You may have heard rain rot called by other names, such as rain scald or streptothricosis.
-This condition is caused by an infection of the organism dermatophilus congolensis.
-Often mistaken for a fungus, this organism is actually an actinomycete, which has traits of both fungi and bacteria.
+You may have heard rain rot called by other names, such as rain scald or dermatophilosis.
+This condition is caused by an infection of the organism Dermatophilus congolensis.
+Often mistaken for a fungus, this organism is actually a gram positive bacterium.

 How Does Rain Rot Occur?

-The dermatophilus congolensis actinomycete is the main culprit of rain rot, but it doesn’t cause problems in all conditions.
+The Dermatophilus congolensis bacterium is the main culprit of rain rot, but it doesn’t cause problems in all conditions.
 This infection is called rain rot because it requires a warm, moist environment to multiply and take hold.
-These actinomycetes live in the horse’s skin, but they don’t generally affect the horse until the skin becomes compromised.
+These bacteria are usually present in the environment, but they don’t generally affect the horse until the skin becomes compromised.

 Regional Rain Rot